-GP surgeries or health centres
+- GP surgeries or health centres

-  Any negligence or malpractice taking place in these settings can lead to long-term health problems for patients.
+Any act of negligence by a professional in these settings can lead to long-term health problems for patients.
 Therefore it is essential that the consequences of any mistakes are recognised and prevented from happening again in the future.

 We can take on cases on a no win, no fee basis, which means you are not placing yourself at financial risk if your case should not progress.